jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4.md

 - are always ready to burst out through all the restraints which the presence of the company imposes.

-31 Those amiable passions, even when excessive, are never regarded with aversion.
+{{< s v="31" >}} Those amiable passions, even when excessive, are never regarded with aversion.
 There is something agreeable even in the weakness of friendship and humanity.
 The following might sometimes be looked on with pity with a mixture of love=
 - The too tender mother
 - The too indulgent father
 - The too generous and affectionate friend.